0xPolygonID/tutorials/mkdocs/docs/issuer/issuer-overview.md

 - An AI-based Application that issues "proof of personhood" claims
 - An employer that endorses its employees

-<a href="https://docs.iden3.io/protocol/claims-structure/" target="_blank">Claims</a>

-[Claims](https://docs.iden3.io/protocol/claims-structure/) are a flexible data format able to express any type of information so that developers can unleash their creativity.
+<a href="https://docs.iden3.io/protocol/claims-structure/" target="_blank">Claims</a> are a flexible data format that able to express any type of information so that developers can unleash their creativity.

-To operate, an issuer must set up a self-hosted server or directly interact with the Polygon ID Platform.
+To operate, an Issuer must set up a self-hosted server or directly interact with the Polygon ID Platform.

-> Identity Server and Polygon ID Platform coming soon!
+> Identity Server and Polygon ID Platform are coming soon!